Michigan’s Ross School of Business

 Michigan Ross MiM Overview

-The Michigan Ross Master in management program allows you to specialize your studies according to your professional goals as Consultant, product manager or financial expert.
-After the MiM program at Michigan, you can extend your network and establish important contacts for your career by attending guest lectures or workshops by our partner companies.
+Michigan Ross Master in management (MiM) is the number one MiM program in the US, and it enables students to specialize in their studies in pursuit of their career goals and take up positions such as Consultants, product manager, or financial expert.
+After the MiM program at Michigan, students get the opportunity to build their network and leverage them to excel in their careers by attending guest lectures or workshops hosted by their partner companies.

 Michigan Ross Highlights

 Want to know your chances at Michigan Ross?

 Program and Curriculum